mdn/curriculum/curriculum/3-core/4-css-text-styling.md

 > **Notes**:
 >
-> - There are a large number of other font and text styling properties, and students should be encouraged to explore more of them as part of their constant learning.
+> There are several other font and text styling properties, and students should be encouraged to explore more of them as part of their constant learning.

 Resources: